mrsuiii/Tubes1_Janggar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# 💎 Etimo Diamonds 2
+# 💎 Etimo Diamonds Greedy bot

 Diamonds is a programming challenge.
-Program a bot and compete to get the highest score.
-For more information:
+Program a bot and compete to get the highest score. our bot is use greedy algorithm to get as much as it can. the main logic is we use greedy by diamond and some handlepath.For more information:

 -   [Project Specification](https://docs.google.com/document/d/13cbmMVXviyu8eKQ6heqgDzt4JNNMeAZO/edit)
 -   [Get Started with Diamonds](https://docs.google.com/document/d/1L92Axb89yIkom0b24D350Z1QAr8rujvHof7-kXRAp7c/edit)